Wolverine971/9takes/src/blog/guides/definitive-guide-to-self-efficacy.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article delves into the concept of self-efficacy, its origins, and its practical applications.
+      "articleBody": "This article goes into the concept of self-efficacy, its origins, and its practical applications.
 It explores the four sources of self-efficacy, provides examples, and discusses how to improve it.
 The article also touches upon the role of environment, psychological constructs related to self-efficacy, and future trends in research.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",